cregox/cregox.github.io/pcsedados/index.md

 ### here's the most relevant part, after clicking [services] / [hire]:

-[![pcsedados hire tax id](pcsedados hire tax id.png)](http://www.pcsedados.com.br/servicos/contr_recdados.asp)
+[![pcsedados hire tax id](pcsedados hire tax id.png)](http://www.pcsedados.com.br/servicos/contr_recdados.asp) *not so [proud](/proud) of the outdated code layout behind that ASP file, with over 30kb and 700 lines!*

 instead of login and password, your "tax id" is all we need.

-we went with the idea to store data which was already [publicly available]() anyway. simple.
+we went with the idea to store data which was, somehow, already publicly available (even if not by any simple means).

+keep it simple. very little "privacy" in favor of much easier process.

 time have spoken: over 10 years with no issues.